 Don’t Forget to Eat

-Pinterest and wedding blogs – These tools make it easy to find loads of getting ready photos for inspiration.
-A great idea is to look through some images and either make note or send the link to your photographer.
-This way there might be a certain pose you love or a certain detail that you would like to get a shot of.
+Pinterest and wedding blogs – These tools make it easy to find loads of getting-ready photos for inspiration.
+The great idea is to look through some images and either make notes or send the link to your photographer.
+This way, there might be a certain pose you love or a certain detail that you would like to get a shot off.
 Don’t be afraid to let them know.

-Find a room with lots of natural light – If you are getting ready at home this tip is something you are going to want to do ahead of time.
-Make sure you have the perfect well lite room that organized, dusted and ready to go for the morning of shoot.
+Find a room with lots of natural light – If you are getting ready at home, this tip is something you will want to do ahead of time.
+Make sure you have the perfect well-lit room that is organized, dusted, and ready to go for the morning of the shoot.

-Have all your accessories ready – One of the most helpful things a bride can do for their photographer is to have invitations, bouquet, dress, jewelry, shoes, rings (both bride’s and groom’s) ready and waiting in the room.
-This makes getting the detail shots quick and easy for the photographer, and leaves the rest of the day to focus on you!
+Have all your accessories ready – One of the most helpful things a bride can do for their photographer is to have invitations, bouquets, dresses, jewelry, shoes, and rings (both bride’s and groom’s) ready and waiting in the room.
+This makes getting the detail shots quick and easy for the photographer and leaves the rest of the day focused on you!

 That’s all for today.
 We hope you have an amazing time getting ready on your wedding day — enjoy every moment!